Recovery of 21 cm BAO: a configuration-space correlation function analysis: 21 cm correlation function statistics

 where $r(z)$ is the comoving distance to the source and $\theta_{\rm FWHM}$ is the angular full width at half maximum of the beam, which is computed as \beq \theta_{\rm FWHM} = \frac{ \lambda}{ D_{\rm dish} }, \eeq with $\lambda$ being the redshifted 21 cm signal and $D_{\rm dish}$ the dish diameter.

 The second distortion is related to the foreground contamination.
 The cosmological 21 cm signals suffer from serious foreground contamination caused by the galactic synchrotron radiation, free-free emission, and extragalactic sources.
 This is particularly challenging because the foreground is a few orders of magnitude higher than the signals.
-Fortunately, the foreground contamination is smooth in frequency, and this property is often exploited to clean the 21 cm IM map.
-See e.g.,~\citet{Wolz_etal2014, Alonso_etal2015, LiuShaw_2020, Cunnington_etal2021} for some of the methods proposed to mitigate the issue.
-However, the cleaning unavoidably removes also the smooth cosmological signals.
+Fortunately, the foreground contamination is smooth in frequency, and this property is often exploited to clean the 21 cm IM map; see e.g.,~\citet{Wolz_etal2014, Alonso_etal2015, LiuShaw_2020, Cunnington_etal2021} for some of the methods proposed to mitigate the issue.
+However, the cleaning unavoidably also removes the smooth cosmological signals.
 We model the effect of the foreground removal on the Fourier modes by a damping term in Fourier space as

-where $k_\parallel $ denotes the wavenumber along the line of sight direction and $k_{\rm fg} $ signifies the characteristic wavenumber that foreground removal imparts a significant effect.
+where $k_\parallel $ denotes the wavenumber along the line-of-sight direction and $k_{\rm fg} $ signifies the characteristic wavenumber at which foreground removal imparts a significant effect.
 We parametrize $ k_{\rm fg} $ by

 where $L_z$ is the radial length scale of the survey, and $N_{\parallel}$ emulates the number of fundamental modes removed by the foreground removal method. \citet{Soares_etal2021} empirically find that $N_{\parallel} = 2 $ can approximate well $N_{\rm IC} = 4 $ independent components removed by the FastICA method \citep{Hyvarinen_1999}.
 In this work, we thus take $N_{\parallel} = 2 $.
+While Eq.~\eqref{eq:Bfg_model} captures the power suppression of the foreground removal in the radial modes and has been adopted in previous works, e.g.,~\cite{KennedyBull_2021,Avila_etal2022}, we note that it neglects complications including mode mixing, foreground wedges, and potential residuals after cleaning \citep{Morales_etal2012,Liu_etal2014,LiuShaw_2020}.
+We limit ourselves to this simple model and leave it to future work to further quantify the impacts of these effects.
+Nevertheless, we will partially test the resilience of the model by adopting a foreground removal model different from the underlying one in Sec.~\ref{sec:Impact_Mismodeling}.

 Hence, in the presence of beam and foreground removal effect, the observed 21 cm IM power spectrum model reads